zopefoundation/zope.password/docs/narrative.rst

    basically SHA1-encoding password manager which also incorporates a salt into the password when encoding it.

-:class:`zope.password.password.CryptPasswordManager`

-   A manager implementing the crypt(3) hashing scheme.
-Only available if the python crypt module is installed.
-This is a legacy manager, only present to ensure that zope.password can be used for all schemes defined in RFC 2307 (LDAP).

 :class:`zope.password.password.MySQLPasswordManager`

    A manager implementing the digest scheme as implemented in the MySQL